-For the years ended December 31, 2021 and 2020, the Group's net foreign exchange gain (losses) were (2,925) thousand and 527,234 thousand, respectively.
+For the years ended December 31, 2022 and 2021, the Group's net foreign exchange gains (losses) were \$797,017 thousand and \$(2,925) thousand, respectively.
 It is impractical to disclose net foreign exchange gains (losses) by each significant foreign currency due to the variety of the foreign currency transactions and functional currencies of the entities in the Group.